 - A process to measure the skills of your current workforce

-4. What’s the difference between a learning experience platform and an HCM system?
+4. What’s the difference between an LXP and a Human Capital Management (HCM) system?

 5. What’s a learning ecosystem?